ideabosque/datawald_deployment/README.md

     - **max_entities_in_message_body**: Defines the maximum number of entities allowed in the message body when sending data via `task_queue`.
     - **sync_task_notification**: Configures notifications to trigger an asynchronous function based on `endpoint_id` and `data_type` when a synchronization task is completed or fails.
     - **task_queue_name**: Specifies the SQS queue used by SilvaEngine for dispatching tasks in asynchronous workflows.

+    3. Module Configuration for Each Application
+      a.
+NSAgency for NetSuite Integration: NSAgency facilitates seamless data exchange with NetSuite, automating synchronization for enhanced operational efficiency.
+For setup details, see the [DataWald NSAgency GitHub repository](https://github.com/ideabosque/datawald_nsagency).